westonkd/aircana/README.md

     └── session_start.sh
 ```

-Agent files and their knowledge bases are co-located in the plugin's `agents/` directory.
+Knowledge base files and manifests are co-located in the plugin's `agents/` directory.

 **Version Control Considerations:**